Team Fortress 2: Items and economy

 In Team Fortress 2, players can trade with others for items such as weapons and cosmetics.
 This functionality was added in the 2010 Mann-Conomy Update, alongside being able to purchase items through an in-game store with real money.
 Operating largely through informal gray markets before the introduction of the official Steam Community Market, trading items made players susceptible to fraud.

 Team Fortress 2 features an in-built item valuing system known as an item quality, assigned to a given instance of an item through a variety of different means and ranging from "Normal" items used as the stock weapons of each class, to "Unique" items used as the base obtainable items from the item drop or achievement systems, to far rarer qualities such as "Strange", "Unusual" or "Decorated" which feature special cosmetic effects that can immensely increase the market value of a given item; Strange items keep track of kills or other objectives achieved while equipped in-game while Unusual items feature item-specific particle effects, with both Strange and Unusual items being obtainable through rare crafting items or randomly obtained in place of the far more common Unique items.
 Decorated items are instead redeemed from rare items known as "war paints", awarding the player a weapon retextured with a pseudo-random cosmetic skin.
 Other qualities include "Vintage", awarded to older items to compensate for changes in obtainability, and "Collector's", created through combining 200 Unique instances of a single item.

 Cosmetics and war paints are typically released through seasonal "cases" that award a random item from an associated collection unique to the given season of a specific year.
-Such items are additionally assigned a "grade" from "Civillian" to "Mercenary" to track their relative rarity within a collection.
+Such items are additionally assigned a "grade" from "Civilian" to "Mercenary" to track their relative rarity within a collection.